vlang/v/doc/docs.md

 _Note: right now autofree is hidden behind the -autofree flag.
 It will be enabled by default in V 0.3.
 If autofree is not used, V programs will leak memory._
+_And since autofree is WIP, there is an option to use GC._

 ### Examples